Best Practices for Handling Career-based Learning Experience Requests

 Next, we’ll look at how our suggested process for managing CBLE requests generated by students.

 When a student makes the request:

-There are three ways to contact the employer after a student has made an CBLE request: Using the Career Cruising system, by emailing or calling the CBLE provider yourself or by having the student contact the provider.
+There are three ways to contact the employer after a student has made an CBLE request: Using the Xello system, by emailing or calling the CBLE provider yourself or by having the student contact the provider.
 When a student makes a request, you will get a notification email but the request will not proceed until you act on it.
 You can also see new requests listed on your main CAMS dashboard until you’ve taken action on them.
 Click on “Manage CBLE Requests” under “Inspire Madison Region” to see all CBLE requests.
 Here are some suggested steps to take with a student-generated CBLE request (See Figure D for a visual):